-• The novel coronavirus ("COVID-19") has disrupted the global economy, causing high unemployment rates, illnesses and deaths, travel restrictions, and government emergency actions.

-The extent of the impact of COVID-19 is not fully known at this time and may adversely affect the Fund's performance.

-- Past performance is not necessarily indicative of future results; all or substantially all of an investment in the Fund could be lost. - The Fund's trading of futures contracts takes place in very volatile markets. - Because the Fund's trading will be leveraged, a relatively small movement in the price of a futures contract owned by the Fund may cause greater losses. - Investments in foreign exchange related products are subject to many factors which contribute to potential volatility, including, but not limited to: - National debt levels and trade deficits, including changes in balances of payments and trade; - Domestic and foreign inflation rates and investors' expectations concerning inflation rates; - Domestic and foreign interest rates and investors' expectations concerning interest rates; - Currency exchange rates; - Investment and trading activities of mutual funds, hedge funds and currency funds; - Global or regional political, economic or financial events and situations; - Supply and demand changes which influence the foreign exchange rates of various currencies; - Monetary policies of governments (including exchange control programs, restrictions on local exchanges or markets and limitations on foreign investment in a country or on investment by residents of a country in other countries), trade restrictions, currency devaluations and revaluations; - Governmental intervention in the currency market, directly and by regulation, in order to influence currency prices; and - Expectations among market participants that a currency's value soon will change. - The Fund is subject to fees and expenses in the aggregate amount of approximately 0.78% per annum and will be successful only if its annual returns from futures trading, plus its annual Treasury Income, Money Market Income and T-Bill ETF Income exceed such fees and expenses. - The futures contracts associated with the Eligible Index Currencies are not subject to position limits imposed by the CFTC and/or futures exchange rules.
-There can be no assurance that the futures contracts will not become subject to position limits.
-Should the Fund become subject to position limits with respect to its futures contracts holdings, the Fund's positions in futures contracts might be required to be aggregated with positions in other accounts that the Managing Owner owns or for which it controls trading unless an exemption applies under the applicable regulations of the CFTC or the futures exchange on which the futures contracts trade.
-Should the Fund become subject to position limits, the Fund's ability to issue new Creation Units or to reinvest income in additional futures contracts may be impaired or limited.
+- The novel coronavirus ("COVID-19") has disrupted the global economy, causing high unemployment rates, illnesses and deaths, travel restrictions, and government emergency actions.
+The extent of the impact of COVID-19 is not fully known at this time and may adversely affect the Fund's performance. - Past performance is not necessarily indicative of future results; all or substantially all of an investment in the Fund could be lost. - The Fund's trading of futures contracts takes place in very volatile markets. - Investments in foreign exchange related products are subject to many factors which contribute to potential volatility, including, but not limited to: - National debt levels and trade deficits, including changes in balances of payments and trade; - Domestic and foreign inflation rates and investors' expectations concerning inflation rates; - Domestic and foreign interest rates and investors' expectations concerning interest rates; - Currency exchange rates; - Investment and trading activities of mutual funds, hedge funds and currency funds; - Global or regional political, economic or financial events and situations; - Supply and demand changes which influence the foreign exchange rates of various currencies; - Monetary policies of governments (including exchange control programs, restrictions on local exchanges or markets and limitations on foreign investment in a country or on investment by residents of a country in other countries), trade restrictions, currency devaluations and revaluations; - Governmental intervention in the currency market, directly and by regulation, in order to influence currency prices; and - Expectations among market participants that a currency's value soon will change. - The Fund is subject to fees and expenses in the aggregate amount of approximately 0.77% per annum and will be successful only if its annual returns from futures trading, plus its annual Treasury Income, Money Market Income and T-Bill ETF Income exceed such fees and expenses. - ICE U.S. Dollar Index futures contracts ("DX Contracts") are not subject to position limits imposed by the CFTC and/or futures exchange rules.
+There can be no assurance that the DX Contracts will not become subject to position limits.
+Should the Fund become subject to position limits with respect to its DX Contracts holdings, the Fund's positions in DX Contracts might be required to be aggregated with positions in other accounts that the Managing Owner owns or for which it controls trading unless an exemption applies under the applicable regulations of the CFTC or the futures exchange on which the DX Contracts trade.
+Should the Fund become subject to position limits, the Fund's ability to issue new Creation Units or to reinvest income in additional DX Contracts may be impaired or limited.
 This may adversely affect the correlation between the market price of the Shares and the NAV of the Fund, which could result in Shares trading at a premium or discount to the NAV of the Fund. - There can be no assurance that the Fund will achieve profits or avoid losses, significant or otherwise. - Performance of the Fund may not track the Index during particular periods or over the long term.
 Such tracking error may cause the Fund to outperform or underperform the Index. - Disruptions in the ability to create or redeem Creation Units may adversely affect investors.